julelang/manual/src/std/sync.md

 ```
 Muxtex is a primitive used to protect memory in multi-threading situations such as concurrent access.

-A Mutex must be initialized, use the new static method for this.
 If you try to lock an already locked mutex again in the same thread or exhibit similar behavior, a system signal is likely to occur.

 ::: info
 **Implemented Traits**